 Non-spendable - includes amounts that cannot be spent because they are either not in spendable form or legally or contractually required to be maintained intact.
-Non-spendable fund balance includes inventory recorded in the School Lunch Fund of \$35,904 and prepaid expenses of \$213,951 in the General Fund.
+Non-spendable fund balance includes inventory recorded in the School Lunch Fund of \$52,264.

 Restricted - includes amounts with constraints placed on the use of resources either externally imposed by creditors, grantors, contributors or laws or regulations of other governments; or imposed by law through constitutional provisions or enabling legislation.
-All encumbrances of funds other than the General Fund are classified as restricted fund balance.
 The District has established the following restricted fund balances: